Experiential Explanations for Reinforcement Learning: Background and Related work

 \section{Background and Related work}

 Reinforcement learning is an approach to learning in which an agent attempts to maximize its reward through feedback from a trial-and-error process.
-RL is suitable for Markov Decision Processes, which can be represented as a tuple $M =\langle S, A, T, R, \gamma \rangle$ where $S$ is the set of possible world states, $A$ is the set of possible actions, $T$ is the state transition function, which determines the probability of the following state $P(S)$ as a function of the current state and action. $T : S \times A \rightarrow P(S)$, $R$ is the reward function $R : S \times A \rightarrow R$, and $\gamma$ is a discount factor $0 \leq \gamma \leq 1$.
+RL is suitable for Markov Decision Processes, which can be represented as a tuple $M =\langle S, A, T, R, \gamma \rangle$ where $S$ is the set of possible world states, $A$ is the set of possible actions, $T$ is the state transition function, which determines the probability of the following state $P(S)$ as a function of the current state and action. $T : S \times A \rightarrow P(S)$, $R$ is the reward function $R : S \times A \rightarrow \mathbb{R}$, and $\gamma$ is a discount factor $0 \leq \gamma \leq 1$.
 RL first learns a policy $\pi : S \rightarrow A$, which defines which actions should be taken in each state.
-Deep RL uses deep neural networks to estimate the expected future utility such that $\pi(s) =\argmax_a Q_\theta(s,a)$ where $\theta$ are the model parameters.
+Deep RL uses deep neural networks to estimate the expected future utility such that $\pi(s) =\argmax_a V_\theta(s,a)$ where $\theta$ are the model parameters.

 As deep reinforcement learning is increasingly used in sensitive areas such as healthcare and robotics, Explainable RL (XRL) is becoming a crucial research field.
+However, the reinforcement learning paradigm differs substantially from other machine learning paradigms, such as supervised learning, in that they solve sequential decision-making problems where each decision an agent makes is not an end to itself but establishes conditions for future actions; understanding any one decision may be dependent on understanding prior decisions as well as future potential decisions.
 For an overview of XRL, please refer to \citeauthor{milani_survey_2022} \cite{milani_survey_2022}.
 We highlight the most relevant work on XRL to our approach.

-\textit{Rationale generation} \cite{ehsan2019automated} is an approach to explanation generation for sequential environments in which explanations approximate how humans would explain what they would do in the same situation as the agent.
-Rationale generation does not ``open the black box'' but looks at the agent's state and action and applies a model trained from human explanations.
-Rationales do not guarantee faithfulness.
-However, our models train alongside the agent and achieve a high degree of faithfulness.